 - Provide immediate crisis intervention and on-scene victim assistance.

-- Provide emotional support and information and referrals to clients.
+- Provide emotional support, information and referrals to clients.

-CR288 operates 24 hours a day, 7 days a week.
-Some of the call types the unit may be dispatched to include:
+The CR288 unit operates 24 hours a day, 7 days a week.
+The types of incidents CR288 is dispatched to vary but are often:

 - Death notifications

 - Child or elder abuse, neglect or exploitation

 - Violent crimes (e.g., sexual assault, domestic violence)

 CFD's Crisis Response Team is a member of U.S. Crisis Care

 U.S. Crisis Care is a nonprofit organization that helps communities support people affected by tragedies like suicides, fatal heart attacks, serious accidents, and homicides.
 Volunteers are there, on scene, to preserve a ray of hope and help survivors begin rebuilding healthy, fulfilling lives.